 After an extensive selection process (interviews only) I was chosen as one of the four and I could start on July 1, 1982.

 Philips had indeed managed to select four eager psychologists/ sociologists who were interested in a fast career (“To give you an indication of the speed: after approximately four years you can be the leader of the Personnel department of a company with 500 to 1000 employees!”).
-On July 1, 1982, we reported to the headquarters of Philips Personnel in Einhoven (for Dutchmen: the famous “Willemstraat”).
-Next time: eight month traineeship at Philips.
+On July 1, 1982, we reported to the headquarters of Philips Personnel in Eindhoven (for Dutchmen: the famous “Willemstraat”).